ystia/yorc/rest/http_api.md

 ### Add an Host to the pool <a name="hostspool-add"></a>

 Adds an host to the hosts pool managed by this Janus cluster.
-The connection object of the JSON request is mandatory while the tags list is optional.
+The connection object of the JSON request is mandatory while the labels list is optional.
-This tags list should be composed with elements with the "op" parameter set to "add" but it could be omitted.
+This labels list should be composed with elements with the "op" parameter set to "add" but it could be omitted.

 'Content-Type' header should be set to 'application/json'.